jg-rp/python-jsonpath/README.md

 Find all objects in `data` matching the given JSONPath `path`.
 If data is a string, it will be loaded using `json.loads()` and the default `JSONDecoder`.

-Returns a list of matched objects, or an empty list if there were not matches.
+Returns a list of matched objects, or an empty list if there were no matches.

 ### jsonpath.finditer